Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Assessment of Diarrhea

-The history also includes questions regarding the frequency of bowel movements during the past 24 hours, the character of the fecal material, and the time course of the development of diarrhea.[
+The patient history also includes questions regarding the frequency of bowel movements during the past 24 hours, the character of the fecal material, and the time course of the development of diarrhea.[

 Patients are questioned regarding related symptoms that might indicate hemodynamic compromise or the underlying etiology.
 Specific questions include information about the following: